 photo above: 1950 advertisement for the Collins 51J-1 Receiver

 During the post-WWII era, the U.S. Army Signal Corps was supposedly trying to use some of the WWII vintage receivers for RTTY and were finding the drift to be excessive for RTTY and the dial accuracy to be inadequate.
-These receivers have been reported to be the BC-348 but the BC-342 seems a more likely choice.
+These receivers have erroneously been reported to be the BC-348 but the BC-342 was the receiver choice although modified considerably from its WWII form.
 The story goes that Collins sent an early 51J receiver to the Signal Corps to try out and the Signal Corps' response was certainly positive since the receiver was extremely accurate in its frequency readout and had essentially "no drift."
 The SC "had to have 'em" and ultimately the R-388/URR was the result.
-It seems far more likely that Collins was working with the Signal Corps from the beginning to provide them with a thoroughly modern receiver that had the specifications the military sought.
+It seems far more likely that Collins was working informally with the Signal Corps from the beginning to provide them with a thoroughly modern receiver that had the specifications the military sought.
 From the start, the military bought 51J-1 and 51J-2 receivers designated as R-381/URR receivers (non-A and A versions respectively) but the ultimate design came in late-1950 with the R-388/URR receiver.
 Many thousands of R-388 receivers were built by Collins from 1950 up to about 1962.
 The R-388 was found in many frequency diversity RTTY set-ups used by the military, many times installed in portable communications huts.
 The 51J Series wasn't entirely a military receiver however.
 Other commercial users found a need for the precision tuning and frequency stability.
 The 51J-4 version, with its stability and dial accuracy along with its mechanical filters, was found in coastal stations like KPH and KMI, in overseas embassies, in commercial laboratories like Beckman, at universities like Stanford, along with some military uses and even some wealthy SWL (supposedly Jackie Gleason owned a 51J-4) and ham enthusiasts bought 51J-4 receivers.
 The 51J-4 was in production until 1964 with a production of at least 7500 receivers (that's about how high the 51J-4 serial numbers go.)
 All total, with the early 51Js, the R-388s and the 51J-4 included together, the production probably was over 20,000 receivers making the 51J Series one of Collins' most produced receiver.

 Circuit and Design Description